andvsilva/webscraping/whale-alert/README.md

 $ source runplot_counting_txo.sh
 ```

-The next step is deep look into BTC transactions ```from to``` and get the higher amount transactions to seek and investigate if exist a significant
+The next step is deep look into BTC transactions ```from to``` and get the higher amount of BTC in transactions to seek and investigate if exist a significant
 correlaction with the BTC price.

 ```BTC price versus date:```